Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 amplify central azure-extension config set --filter <tag_value>
 ```

-Set the Azure Tenant Id
+Set the Azure Tenant Id.
+This will be the `tenant id` from the service principal account configured at **Step 2: Create a Service Principal in Azure API Management using the CLI**
 ```powershell
 amplify central azure-extension config set  --tenant-id <your_azure_tenant_id>
 ```